Anastasia Potapova: 2021: Major third round, WTA 1000 quarterfinal

 Beginning her 2021 season at the first edition of the Abu Dhabi Open, Potapova lost in the first round to ninth seed Maria Sakkari.
 At the first edition of the Gippsland Trophy, she was defeated in the second round by top seed Simona Halep.

 At the Australian Open, she beat 24th seed Alison Riske in the first round.
-She lost in the third round to tenth seed Serena Williams despite holding multiple set points.
+She lost in the third round to tenth seed Serena Williams, despite holding multiple set points.
 After the Australian Open, she competed at the first edition of the Phillip Island Trophy where she was defeated in the first round by 16th seed Rebecca Peterson.
-However, in doubles, she and Anna Blinkova reached the final where they lost to Ankita Raina/Kamilla Rakhimova.
+However, in doubles, she and Anna Blinkova reached the final where they lost to Ankita Raina and Kamilla Rakhimova.

 In Doha, Potapova lost in the second round of qualifying to Jessica Pegula.

 At the Dubai Championships, she beat 11th seed Madison Keys and sixth seed and 2019 champion, Belinda Bencic to reach the quarterfinals of a WTA1000 tournament for the first time in her career.
 She ended up losing to eventual finalist Barbora Krejčíková.
 At the Miami Open, she was defeated in the first round by Ajla Tomljanović.

 Potapova's first clay-court tournament of the season was at the Charleston Open where she lost in the first round to Anastasija Sevastova.
 At the İstanbul Cup, she upset sixth seed and compatriot, Anastasia Pavlyuchenkova in a three-set first-round battle.
 She was defeated in the second round by eventual champion Sorana Cîrstea.
 In Madrid, she lost in the final round of qualifying to Kristina Mladenovic.
 At the Italian Open, she was defeated in the final round of qualifying by Bernarda Pera.
 At the French Open, she lost her first-round match to Leylah Fernandez.

 The Russian saved match points against Nina Stojanović in the first round of the Birmingham Classic and reached her second WTA quarterfinal of the year with a comfortable win over Mladenovic.
 However, she lost to eventual champion Ons Jabeur in straight sets.
 Potapova was then defeated in the first round of Wimbledon by Donna Vekić.

 Potapova qualified for the main draw at the Canadian Open with another win over Mladenovic and stunned Shelby Rogers in the first round.
 However, she was forced to retire in the second round due to injury.
 She crashed out of the US Open in the first round against 23rd seed Jessica Pegula in straight sets.

 At the Ostrava Open, Potapova qualified for the main draw and beat former top-5 player Caroline Garcia, in the first round.
 She then lost to second seed Petra Kvitová, in three sets.
 She made her third quarterfinal of the year at the Astana Open, and defeated Mladenovic for the third time this year.

 Her season ended with first-round losses at the Kremlin Cup against Simona Halep and the Transylvania Open against Tomljanović once again.